fareska/weather-app/README.md

 # Weather Web Server

 Express.js web server that provides REST API endpoints for querying weather data stored in MongoDB.
+The project includes a data ingestion service (`src/data-manager.ts`) that fetches weather data from an external API and populates MongoDB with batch data.
+The ingestion service runs continuously, processing batches every 5 minutes and managing the lifecycle of weather data batches.
+For detailed instructions on running the data ingestion service, see the [Running the Data Manager](#running-the-data-manager) section.

 ## Prerequisites